mehulhere/ZCS-Shell/README.md

 ## Overview

-This project is a simple Unix-like shell, known as the "Zombie Child Shell" (ZCS), implemented in C. The shell supports internal commands like `word`, `dir`, and `date`, as well as the ability to execute external commands.
+This project is a simple Unix-like shell, known as the "Zombie Child Shell" (ZCS), implemented in C. The shell supports internal commands like `word`, `dir`, and `date`, `ls`, as well as the ability to execute external commands.
 It provides various functions for command parsing, file operations, argument validation, and process management.

 ## Commands